 Spring should start triggering new growth and stems will start shooting out.

-You can replant your stephanotis outside towards mid-to-late spring, once any risk of freezing has subsided and temperatures are consistently above 50°F (10°C).
+You can replant your stephanotis outside towards mid-to-late spring.
+Most important is to avoid any risk of freezing has subsided.
+Make sure temperatures are consistently above 50°F (10°C).

 - Follow our guidelines on how to plant a shrub or small tree.